gdsbook/book/notebooks/08_point_pattern_analysis.md

 Although informative, the result of this run is not particularly satisfactory.
 There are *way* too many points that are classified as "noise".

-This is because we have run `DBSCAN` with the default parameters.
-If you type `dbscan?`, you will get the help of the function and will be able to see what those are: a radious of 0.5 and a minimum of five points per cluster.
+This is because we have run DBSCAN with the default parameters: a radious of 0.5 and a minimum of five points per cluster.
 Since our data is expressed in metres, a radius of half a metre will only pick up hyper local clusters.
 This might be of interest in some cases but, in others, it can result in odd outputs.

-Let us change those parameters to see if we can pick up more general patterns.
+If we change those parameters, can pick up more general patterns.
 For example, let us say a cluster needs to, at least, have roughly 1% of all the points in the dataset:

 ```python